 You could also ask them to find something that is not an item but more an action which they take a photo of with their phone or camera.
 So for instance it could be a team member trying on some red shoes or a team member shaking hands with a policeman.
 Or how about photos of specific street signs or a group photo of everyone up a tree.....Use your imagination and adapt the list to the number and ages in each group.

-A murder mystery party is not a new idea but it certainly is a good one especially if you have a smallish group who are not shy about a bit of role playing.
+A murder mystery party game is not a new idea but it certainly is a good one especially if you have a smallish group who are not shy about a bit of role playing.

-It is not a theme suited to everyone but when you get a good gang together it can be a real laugh.
-Generally a murder mystery party is set around a meal so that is another factor to think about.
+Murder Mystery parties are not suited to everyone but when you get a good gang together it can be a real laugh.
+Generally a murder mystery party game is set around a meal so that is another factor to think about.

 This teen party theme can involve quite a lot of preparation if there are food and costumes involved so my advice would be to get a murder mystery game kit to make it work well.

 There are not many murder mystery games for teens but the best ones I have found have been on Amazon.
 Check out this Chambers of Screams Murder Mystery game from Amazon for your next party.